JianingFang/FireML_Submission/script/ConvLSTM_/README.md

 # ConvLSTM

+The code is adapted from https://sladewinter.medium.com/video-frame-prediction-using-convlstm-network-in-pytorch-b5210a6ce582 and adapted to fit fire prediction task

 This repo contains implementation and training for a Convolutional LSTM Network, at the heart of which lies the ConvLSTM cell, introduced by Shi et al., 2015 in Convolutional LSTM Network: A Machine Learning Approach for Precipitation Nowcasting https://arxiv.org/abs/1506.04214